 Placement exams determine your skill in English and mathematics.
 While they are not pass-fail exams, it is important that you be prepared and review the suggested material before you take the exams (see How do I study?).
 Your performance on the placement exam will determine what course(s) you are eligible to take in your academic major.

 First-year students must take exams in English and math.
-If you are admitted to the Higher Education Opportunity Program (HEOP), then the HEOP department will schedule a day and time for you to take the exam.
+If you are admitted to the Higher Education Opportunity Program (HEOP), then you have already satisfied this requirement and do not need to register for a placement exam.
 If you are admitted to the combined Bachelor of Science in Life Science/Doctor of Osteopathic Medicine (B.S./D.O.) program, then you are not required to take placement exams.

 Transfer students without transfer credit granted by NYIT for English and mathematics also need to take a placement exam.

 International undergraduate and graduate students should follow placement exam requirements.

 We encourage you to sign up early for placement exams.
 This will give you the opportunity to create your ideal class schedule and sit for the exams while your knowledge of the subject material is still fresh. .